Avalon Beach Information

 Where to Park

-Handicapped ramps to the boardwalk are located at 21st, 23rd, 24th, 26th, 27th, 29th, 30th and 32nd Streets.
-Ramps from the boardwalk to the beach can be found at 30th Street and at 8th & Avalon Avenue, and ramps to an observation platform and to the beach can be found at 80th Street.
-Handicapped accessible bay front piers are located at 8th Street Pier at the bay side, 20th & 5th Avenue, 22nd & 6th Avenue, 23rd , 33rd, 37th, 53rd and 57th Streets.
+Handicapped ramps to the boardwalk are located at the following locations: 21st, 23rd, 24th, 26th, 27th, 29th, 30th and 32nd Streets.
+There are ramps at 22nd and the Boardwalk and Beach but those will require companion assistance.
+Ramps from the boardwalk to the beach can be found at 30th Street and at 8th & Avalon Avenue.
+At 80th Street there are ramps to an observation platform and to the beach.
+Handicapped accessible bay front piers are located at 8th Street Pier at the bay side, 20th & 5th Avenue, 23rd , 33rd, 37th and 57th Streets.

-Surf chairs are available at 9th, 30th and 80th Street beaches.
+Free surf chairs are available at 9th, 30th and 80th Street beaches, as well as the lifeguard station at 32nd and Avalon Avenue.
+They can be obtained from 10:00 am – 5:00 pm daily, in season.
 Chairs are free but reservations are recommended.
+The chairs can also be procured off-season at the Avalon Community Hall located at 30th and Avalon Avenue.
 Call the Avalon Beach Patrol at to reserve.

 Rules and Regs